3-1-1-Codeup/project/workbooks/gabby/script_v2.md

 - Imagine there is an aggressive loose dog on your street and you are unable to leave your house without being attacked.
 - You call 3-1-1 and they say they will come pick up the dog.
 - But hours turn into days and the dog is still there.
-- So you start to wonder, is timeliness an issue on a departmental level or is it just my side of town?
+- So you start to wonder, is timeliness an issue on a departmental level or is this a larger issue only affecting my side of town?

 # CLICK
 ### Prepare